What is Divorce Mediation?

 Let a Skilled Orange County Divorce Lawyer Help

 Divorce mediation is a method by which two spouses, desirous of a divorce, meet with an impartial mediator as an alternative to traditional divorce litigation.
 The purpose of the mediation is to acknowledge the emotional and practical concerns of both parties and help them come to a resolution regarding their divorce.
 The mediation is complete when the two individuals come to terms and the mediator creates a settlement agreement for the divorce.
-Such mediation usually takes several sessions and it is customary for both parties to equally split the mediation fees, though it is not imperative to do so.

 A divorce mediator is someone who usually has a background in divorce law or family counseling or is a mental health professional.
 While the emotional aspects of the divorce may hold more weight with a mediator who has a counseling background, it is highly advised to choose an attorney, because they can be especially helpful in drafting the agreement in a way that truly and legally reflects the desires of the parties.